luismcsoul/the-sustainable-republic/README.md

 53. In the same manner of the executive role, legislative officers are not popularly elected but promoted within a generational scoring system of performance.

 54. Executive and legislative profesionals must be directly correlated/mirrored branches, therefore for a minister of transportation there must be a commission of transportation in a congress of specialist, etc.

+55. After graduation, professionals aspiring to initiate a career path as public legislators must study the 'Legislative affairs' courses and enter a generational competition similar to the one explained for the executive branch.
 -
 .
 ### UPPER CAMERA: COORELATION/STATISTICS COMMITEE.

-55. A council, (3, 5, 7 members?) group of profesionals in quantitatible research, correlated variables and statistics will re-study the proposed laws  in order to forecast the implications to the general public; considering multidisciplinary crossed effects of the other areas.
+56. A council, (3, 5, 7 members?) group of profesionals in quantitatible research, correlated variables and statistics will re-study the proposed laws  in order to forecast the implications to the general public; considering multidisciplinary crossed effects of the other areas.

-56. Such positions are optained by a public career in the field, via progressive promotion.
+57. Such positions are optained by a public career in the field, via progressive promotion.
+-
+.
+### ETHICAL CONSIDERATIONS.

-57. The ethical effects of the scholastic generational technocracy would be equal to the median ethical awareness of the population being represented.
+58. The ethical effects of the scholastic generational technocracy would be equal to the median ethical awareness of the population being represented.